Molten Chocolate Cakes

 Begin by buttering the ramekins liberally to ensure the cakes release easily.

-Melt one stick of butter and add the chopped chocolate to the bowl.
+Melt one stick of butter and add the chopped chocolate to a medium bowl.

 Stir until the chocolate is melted and smooth.
 If a few chunks of chocolate remain, place the bowl back in the microwave for 20 seconds, then stir again.

-Next, combine the eggs, egg yolks, brown sugar, salt and vanilla extract in a bowl.
+In a small bowl, whisk together the eggs, egg yolks, brown sugar, salt, and vanilla extract.

 Beat until pale and thick, about 4 minutes.